HVAC Training Schools in Oregon – Degrees & Certification

 The FMT program can also be taken as a one-year certificate which comprises 44 credits.
 The school provides a 14-credit HVAC-R installer career pathway certificate, as well, which has been approved by the Oregon State Bureau of Labor and Industries (pre-apprenticeship training).
 All courses for these certificates are contained in the AAS Degree.

-Graduates will be equipped with the skills necessary for installing, operating, maintaining, and repairing control, mechanical and, piping systems in large medical, commercial, industrial, and institutional buildings.
+Graduates will be equipped with the skills to install, operate, maintain, and repair control, mechanical, and piping systems in large medical, commercial, industrial, and institutional buildings.
 They will also be provided with troubleshooting skills, electrical concepts, and problem-solving methods.

 • Location: Portland, OR